-Core AI is a new iOS 27 framework that lets developers bring their own .aimodel files (e.g. open-source LLMs, vision-transformers) on-device and run them through the familiar FoundationModels session API β no server, no per-token cost, no data leaving the device.
+Core AI is a new iOS 27 framework that lets developers bring their own on-device AI models (vision transformers, LLMs, etc.) directly into apps, using the familiar FoundationModels session API.
+Models run entirely on-device with no cloud dependency, no per-token cost, and no data leaving the device.

 import SwiftUI